MartianMadman/RFA_1stPerson/Readme.txt

 -Increase fov for walkers.
 -Adjust camera positions.

+\Installation/NOT FOR GITHUB!
+Open the folder titled Packed and copy misc.vpp_pc along with table.vpp_pc to the build/pc/cache directory of your RFA installation.
+Replace existing files when asked.

+Advanced users can pack the .vpp_pc files themselves for use with other mods or personal tweaks.
+The folder titled Source contains the modified .xtbl files of this mod.

 \Issues/
 -Unwanted fov scaling for 4:3/5:4 aspect ratio.
 To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.